 Gymshark and Multiple Influencers

 Gymshark has built a billion-dollar business on the back of influencers.
-The brand’s recent 66-day challenge is a great example of how you can raise brand awareness and engagement on a massive level by working with multiple social media influencers across several channels at once.
+The brand’s 66-day challenge is a great example of how you can raise brand awareness and engagement on a massive level by working with multiple social media influencers across several channels at once.
 By partnering with influencers like Melanie Wilking and Laurie Elle, Gymshark garnered 241.3 million views on TikTok and 750,000 posts on Instagram.

 See How My Agency Can Drive More Traffic to Your Website